-reactor.listenTCP(1079, FingerFactory(moshez='Happy and well'))
+fingerEndpoint = endpoints.serverFromString(reactor, "tcp:1079") fingerEndpoint.listen(FingerFactory(moshez='Happy and well')) reactor.run() '''

-reactor.run()

-'''

 Finally, a really useful finger database.
 While it does not supply information about logged in users, it could be used to distribute things like office locations and internal office numbers.
 As hinted above, the factory is in charge of keeping the user database: note that the protocol instance has not changed.
 This is starting to look good: we really won't have to keep tweaking our protocol.